MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

     1. In the **Display name** field, enter **Guide**.

     2. In the **Data type** field, select **Lookup**.
-You'll use this field to search the database and assign a guide to the entity through the view.
+You'll use this field to search the database and assign a guide to the table through the view.

     3. In the **Related table** field, select **Guide**.